alternatives

 Cline is an open-source (Apache 2.0) autonomous coding agent that runs as a VS Code extension, a JetBrains plugin, and a CLI.
 The extension itself is free with no subscription or seat fee; you pay only for AI model usage, either by bringing your own provider API keys or by buying credits through the optional Cline provider.
 It emphasizes no vendor lock-in, a Plan/Act workflow with human approval, and an MCP marketplace for connecting tools.

-Free (open source)/mo Visit →
+Free (open source) Visit →

 11